jeblad/Expect/README.md

 	./setup.sh
 	```

 5. Enable role for Expect.
-This pulls inn role for Scribunto, which pulls in additional roles.
+This pulls in the role for Scribunto, which then pulls in additional roles.

 	```bash
 	vagrant roles enable expect